 If you want to try a creamy and delicious chai latte but you don't have the time, Tea India offers instant chai latte sachet that will deliver that authentic taste that you're searching for.
 These are made with real milk, delicious tea and spices that have zero added flavors or preservatives.
 We're all about authenticity here at Tea India, and our chai latte sachets are available in Masala, Cardamom, Ginger and Milk Tea options.
 You can try these as sweetened or unsweetened, and you can buy them in bundles, too!

 Why Choose Tea India

 At Tea India, we are true to everything we know about our roots.
 We're all about embracing and sharing our culture with our tea ranges, and we offer real, karak-tasting instant tea for all of our customers to enjoy.
-Instant teas don't mean delayed flavor, but that doesn't mean that you have to move too far away from the authentic chai blends.
+Instant chai tea powder mix don't mean delayed flavor, but that doesn't mean that you have to move too far away from the authentic chai blends.
 We're all about enjoying a delicious cup of chai, and we aim to continue to be trailblazers of the tea industry.
 It's our passion to deliver fresh and authentically Indian tea and we do this with all our products.
 For 40 years, we've been a brand that delivers, and we'll keep you warm.
 Why not shop today?
 We welcome you to our site!